Amid68/Fake-News-Detection/finetuning/TinyBERT_ISOT/TinyBERT_ISOT.md

 ## 3. Prepare Tokenizer and Model

-Now I'll set up the DistilBERT tokenizer and model:
+Now I'll set up the TinyBERT tokenizer and model:

 ```python